nicktehrany/website/website/content/IN4191 Notes/Info.md

 Studyguide: https://studiegids.tudelft.nl/a101_displayCourse.do?course_id=55221
 Book: Nigel P. Smart.
 2015.
 Cryptography Made Simple (1st. ed.).
 Springer Publishing Company, Incorporated.

-All notes are based on content from the book and the lectures.
+All content and images are based on and retrieved from the book and the lecture slides.